dineshmohan24102004/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

 Program to implement the SVM For Spam Mail Detection..
 Developed by: Dinesh.M
 RegisterNumber:  212222040039
-/*
-Program to implement the SVM For Spam Mail Detection..
-Developed by: DHANALAKSHMI S
-RegisterNumber: 212222040033
-*/

 import pandas as pd
 data=pd.read_csv("spam.csv",encoding='latin-1')
 data.head()